Fixed: There Was a Problem Resetting Your PC in Windows 10/8/8.1/7

 DiskGenius

-DiskGenius - The best tool to partition & manage disk space and keep your computer running at its best.
+DiskGenius - The best free partition manager to manage HDDs and SSDs, keeping your PC running at its best.

 ô Free Download